H2CO3/Sparkling/doc/tutorial.md

     3
     >

-To access the variadic (unnamed) arguments of a function, use the `argv` array, which contains all the call arguments of the function.
+To access the variadic (unnamed) arguments of a function, use the `$` array, which contains all the call arguments of the function.
+This array is also referred to as the "argument vector" or simply `argv`.

 ## The standard library